Kruemelmann/komodo/README.md

 ---
 ## TODOs
 * save scroll position
-* remove the 5 sec spam on the websocket and implement observer from the 'websocket-worker' to the filewatcher
 * fe and be are both building with bazel (what is left is to embed the build output of the frontend directly into the backend build)
     * some kind of depend?